Copyright © 1999–2018 FastMail Pty Ltd

 - Upload files from your computer or mobile device so you can access them anywhere.

 Files also have several legacy features.
 While legacy features are available, no additional development or enhancements are planned:

 - Publish a website from your files: either public or password-protected.

 - Turn your uploaded images into an online photo gallery to share with friends and family.

-- Manage your files via FTP or WebDAV.
+- Manage your files via FTP.

 Read on to discover more about:

 - Editing files and folders